ChickenProp/chickenprop.github.com/drafts/why-im-punching-you.md

 I mean that literally, but mostly metaphorically.
 Things I take as metaphorical punching include name calling, writing angry tweets to or about someone, ejecting them from a group, callout posts, and arguing that we should punch them.

 Given that punching people is sometimes better than the alternatives, I think we need to be able to have conversations about when "sometimes" is.
 And indeed we can and do have those conversations.
-Many words have been spilled on the legitimate use of force.
+Many words have been spilled on the subject.

 But I think it's probably a good idea to try to avoid having those conversations *while actually punching people*.